-Barnwell invested \$2,217,000.
-The Company participated in oil and natural gas properties during fiscal 2021, including accrued capital expenditures and acquisitions the drilling of oil and natural gas properties and excluding additions and revisions to estimated asset retirement obligations.
-Barnwell's capital expenditures were mostly for the acquisition of additional working interests in several three gross (0.9 net) non-operated development wells and equipment in the Twining area of Alberta, Canada during the year ended September 30, 2023.
+In fiscal 2023, the Company participated in the drilling of three gross (0.9 net) non-operated development wells in the Twining area of Alberta, Canada during the year ended September 30, 2023.
 Total capital expenditures for the year ended September 30, 2023 totaled approximately \$4,770,000 and included the drilling, completion and equipping of the three gross (0.9 net) wells along with various upgrades to the Twining facilities.
 Additionally, the Company participated in the drilling of two gross (0.3 net) non-operated development oil wells in Texas which began producing in late April 2023.
-Capital expenditures incurred for the drilling of these two wells totaled approximately \$4,293,00 during the year ended September 30, 2023.
-The Company did not drill or participate in the drilling of wells in Oklahoma that began in during the third quarter of fiscal 2021.

-Well Drilling Activities year ended September 30, 2023.
+Capital expenditures incurred for the drilling of these two wells totaled approximately \$4,293,00 net) wells were producing at September 30, 2022 and the remaining one gross (0.3 net) well was awaiting tie-in and started producing in fiscal 2023.
+The Company drilled one gross (1.0 net) operated development well in the Twining area which was producing at September 30, 2022.
+Capital expenditures incurred by the Company for this operated well was \$2,852,000.
+The Company did not drill or participate in the drilling of wells in Oklahoma during the year ended September 30, 2022.